 According to the California Civil Code (CIV) §1714, the driver whose negligence caused a multi-vehicle accident is responsible for the results of their lack of ordinary care.
-By using your car accident report and the recollections of you and other vehicle drivers involved in the accident, your lawyer might be able to help determine who is at fault in a multi-vehicle car accident.
+Your car accident report and the recollections of you and other vehicle drivers involved in the accident are important.
+They can also help your lawyer determine who is at fault in a multi-vehicle car accident.

 In California, your legal team may need to prove negligence or fault for any type of car accident, including one involving multiple vehicles, in order for you to seek financial recovery.
 Proving fault entails proving the at-fault driver had a responsibility to provide ordinary care, failed to meet that responsibility, caused injuries to others, and led to financial consequences for others.

-A lawyer near you may be able to help you determine who to pursue to potentially receive compensation if you were involved in a multi-vehicle accident in Los Angeles.
+A lawyer near you can then help you determine who to pursue to potentially receive compensation if you were involved in a multi-vehicle accident in Los Angeles.

 Table of Contents